halosm1th/BPtoPNDataCompiler/README.md

 # BPtoPNDataCompiler

-A utility for compiling BP data into PN format.
+A utility for scraping data from the [Bibliographie Papyrologique en ligne](https://bibpap.be/bp-en-ligne/) (BP) and reformatting it in the XML format in which it appears in [papyri.info](https://papyri.info) (PN), to enable a side-by-side comparison of discrepancies between the two databases.
+Users can indicate which version of the file is correct, the results of which are logged to facilitate the improved integration of the two resources.
 This tool is developed with .NET Core and designed to run cross-platform.

 ## 🖥️ Requirements